Business Finance

 As probably the most straightforward depreciation method, the Section 179 method allows you to deduct the entire cost of your property within its first year of use.
 It’s a great solution if you don’t want to worry about calculations or repeating the depreciation process over the life of your property.

 As simple as that may seem, there are some limitations.
-Estates and trusts, for example, can’t use a Section 179 deduction method, but there are additional rules involving the allowed deductible amounts in regards to property type and much more.
-Make sure you do your research to ensure you only use this depreciation method on the appropriate assets.
+Estates and trusts, for example, can’t use a Section 179 deduction method.
+But there are additional rules involving the allowed deductible amounts in regards to property type and much more.
+Make sure you do your research to ensure you use this depreciation method only on the appropriate assets.

 Which Assets Depreciate?